Plantar Fasciitis Is a Common Condition of Heel Pain

 - Lack of big toe mobility

-Most foot stability comes directly from the big toe and arch of the foot control.
+Most foot stability comes directly from the big toe and the arch of the foot.
 When the foot strikes the ground, the arch and the big toe help to evenly distribute the impact forces across the foot.
 A healthy gait relies on the ability of the big toe to have a greater toe upward bend at about 50 to 90 degrees when the body’s weight passes over the foot.
 As the microtears of the fascia degenerate, this restricts the range of motion to tighten the calf and plantar structures.

-Can Plantar Fasciitis Go Away on its Own?
+Can Plantar Fasciitis Go Away on Its Own?

 How Can I Cure or Prevent Plantar Fasciitis?